arungudelli/angularjswiki/content/en/fontawesome/fa-mitten.md

-## Rotate Mitten Icon using fa-rotate-x
+## Rotate fa-mitten Icon using fa-rotate-x
 To rotate the font awesome icon fa-mitten, Use fa-rotate-x class

 Where 'x' represents degree of rotation.